 Grow the City’s capacity to maintain its existing inventory of public parks, greenspaces and trails (including the Atlanta BeltLine).

 Park Pride’s advocacy work focuses on neighborhood parks and community priorities for their parks.
 Through the public engagement process for ActivateATL (the Department of Parks and Recreation’s 10-year master plan), we learned that:

 - 24% of City of Atlanta residents reported that park facilities are not well maintained.
 This is double the national average.

 - Park maintenance and improvement-related issues are the #1 reason that prevents Atlantans from using parks and recreation facilities.

-Sustainably and equitably improve and expand Atlanta’s network of public parks, greenspaces and trails.
+Sustainably and equitably expand and improve Atlanta’s network of public parks, greenspaces and trails.

 Data shows that only 6% of Atlanta’s land is dedicated to parks, far below the national average of 15%.
 Meanwhile, 28% of Atlanta residents do not live within a 10-minute walk of a park.
-Recent acquisitions like Lake Charlotte, the grand opening of Westside Park, and the continued development of the Atlanta BeltLine Trail are a step in the right direction, but the city needs significantly more parkland to serve all its resident equitably.
+Recent acquisitions like Lake Charlotte, the grand opening of Westside Park, and the continued development of the Atlanta BeltLine Trail are a step in the right direction, but the city needs significantly more parkland to serve its growing population of residents equitably.